Dividend Payment Dates

 The ex-dividend date is the most important date for the exam.
 Under the current T+1 settlement cycle (effective May 28, 2024):

-• The ex-dividend date is 1 business day before the record date
+• The ex-dividend date is the same business day as the record date

 The golden rule: